shajedulislam/pro_widgets/README.md

 # PRO WIDGETS

 A flutter package with collection of simplified widgets that will make your application development easy and faster.
-Here Flutter widgets has been used and wrapped in a way so that you can easily use them in your application.
+Here Flutter widgets has been used and wrapped with pro widgets in a way so that you can easily use them in your application.

+## Note

+Default values or sizes used in pro widgets are not responsive.
+For responsiveness you must pass responsive value for now.
+We will add responsive values soon.
+Also we will keep adding more widgets here.